wireapp/integration-docs/README.md

 - **App Management**: Creating, editing, and managing Wire apps
 - **Security Guidelines**: Best practices for secure integration development

-At it's core, Docusaurus takes some MD files and some stylistic rules and builds them into a website
+At its core, Docusaurus takes some MD files and some stylistic rules and builds them into a website

 ## Getting Started